anushkaguptaaa/pytanic/README.md

 ## Conclusion
 These the following conclusion we can make after analysing the following data.<br>
+- Most passengers were travelling to
+- Women were given priority during the evaculation
+- The chances of survival was correlated to the fare paid by each passenger<br>

 You can see the online deployment of the notebook by clicking on [this link](https://sewimpractical.github.io/pytanic/index.html)

 <details>